Last Updated on October 1, 2020 by Angie

 The burnt end beans had multiple kinds of beans mixed in with huge pieces of fatty burnt ends.
 The sauce was spicy and smokey, such a relief from the normally over-sugared baked beans.

 One of the most interesting dishes of the night was the carrot salad.
 The carrots were charred, giving them an unusual but complementary smoke-filled flavor.
 There was a creamy, tangy feta cheese mixed in, along with crunchy croutons, sunflower seeds, and a vinaigrette dressing.
 There was a lot going on here but it all worked together surprisingly well.

 All in all, the expansive drink list, tender house-smoked meats, and creative sides won us over and made us fans.
 Granted, this is probably the most expensive barbecue meal we've ever had, with a well thought-out tray of barbecue pushing $30 if you go big like us, but we think it's worth the occasional splurge.

-Pork and Beans is located at 136 6th Street in downtown Pittsburgh and closed in the fall of 2020.
+Pork and Beans was located at 136 6th Street in downtown Pittsburgh and closed in the fall of 2020.